wnjoon/wnjoon.github.io/_posts/2023-08-22-blockchain-custom-error-solidity.md

 ---
 layout: post
 author: wonjoon
 title:  "Custom Errors in Solidity: A Gas-Efficient Alternative"
-description: By adopting custom errors, Solidity developers can write more efficient and scalable smart contracts, saving gas and improving contract execution..
+description: By adopting custom errors, Solidity developers can write more efficient and scalable smart contracts, saving gas and improving contract execution.
 # date:   2023-08-22 15:00:00 +0900
 categories: dev
 # tags: [ethereum, solidity, smartcontract]
 keywords: blockchain, ethereum, smartcontract, solidity
 comments: true

+schema:
+  '@type': TechArticle
+  about:
+    - '@type': Thing
+      name: "Solidity"
+      description: "An object-oriented, high-level language for implementing smart contracts on various blockchain platforms, most notably Ethereum."
+    - '@type': Thing
+      name: "Gas Optimization"
+      description: "The practice of reducing the computational cost (gas) of executing transactions and deploying smart contracts on the Ethereum blockchain."
+    - '@type': Thing
+      name: "Ethers.js"
+      description: "A complete and compact library for interacting with the Ethereum Blockchain and its ecosystem."
+  howTo:
+    '@type': HowTo
+    name: "How to Use Custom Errors in Solidity"
+    step:
+      - '@type': HowToStep
+        name: "Declare a Custom Error"
+        text: "Define a custom error at the file or contract level using the 'error' keyword.
+For example, 'error Unauthorized();'.
+This creates a new, gas-efficient error type."
+      - '@type': HowToStep
+        name: "Use the 'revert' Statement"
+        text: "In your function's logic, use the 'revert' statement with the custom error to halt execution.
+For instance, 'if (msg.sender != owner) revert Unauthorized();'."
+      - '@type': HowToStep
+        name: "Add Parameters for More Context"
+        text: "Pass dynamic data by defining errors with parameters, like 'error InsufficientBalance(uint256 available, uint256 required);'.
+This provides detailed information to off-chain applications."
+      - '@type': HowToStep
+        name: "Decode Errors with Ethers.js"
+        text: "On the client side, use libraries like ethers.js to decode custom error data.
+Create an interface for the error and use it to parse the returned data, making error handling more robust."
 ---

 ## Table of Contents